openmod-tracker/amiris/docs/Get-Started/StepByStep.md

 This should show your Python version if the Python command was found.
 Make sure the version of your Python is covered by the AMIRIS [Requirements](../Get-Started.md#requirements).
 Note that if you use a Python environment manager you can have several Python versions on your system side by side.
-If you do not have a Python environment manager installed on your system, you may use e.g. [conda](https://docs.conda.io/en/latest/miniconda.html), or [mamba](https://github.com/conda-forge/miniforge#mambaforge), or [Poetry](https://python-poetry.org/).
+If you do not have a Python environment manager installed on your system, you may use e.g. [conda](https://docs.conda.io/en/latest/miniconda.html), [mamba](https://github.com/conda-forge/miniforge#mambaforge), or [Poetry](https://python-poetry.org/).

 ## Environment